Chang-Tun-Yu/Mono-Visual-Odometry-by-HLS/README.md

 ## 1. Introduction
-This project is the hardware acceleration of mono visual odometry (VO) by Xillinx Vitis HLS (high level systhesis).
-Visual odometry is an algorithm that detect the translation and rotation of an object (e.g robot).
+This project is the hardware acceleration of mono visual odometry (VO) by Xillinx Vitis HLS (high level systhesis) tool.
+Visual odometry is an algorithmthat detect the translation and rotation of an object (e.g robot).
 The term "mono" means only one camera is used in the algorithm.
-Unlike sterio VO, mono VO can not get a absolute distance of trace.
+Unlike stereo VO, mono VO can not get a absolute distance of trace.
 It can only get the shape of trace.

 We start out project from the source code in [libviso2](https://www.cvlibs.net/software/libviso/), which is a famous C++ library for VO.
 We have simplified the algorithm to make it possilbe to port on Xilinx U50 FPGA.
 The execution pipeline is shown in the following